BxCvd1LZVDCvW74I/case-solution/README.md

 ```shell
 $ docker build -t philips-case -f Dockerfile .
 ```
-### Setup
+### Presentation

-- For this case, I prepared a presentation about my approach to establish an image classification model.
+- For this case, I prepared a presentation about my approach to establish an image classification model, including dataset description and training results.

 /link/to/pdf

 ## Google Colab

 - In this Google Colab notebook, I reproduced the results due to possible errors from Docker Toolbox for Windows 10 Home edition:
-- Please run the notebook until cloning the repository and delete README.md file in model/val-images folder from Files tab in left.
+- Please run the notebook until cloning the repository.
 - After cloning this repository is done, please upload test images to model/val-images folder and run the other cells to reproduce results.

-/link/to/colab
+- Link: <a href="https://colab.research.google.com/drive/1xVP4TRCD_y6Azh5uwbZkXCUxDveaWfyM" target="_blank">`Colab Notebook`</a>

 ## Contact